-Chapter 18 Correlation
+Chapter 18

+Correlation

 Correlation is a statistical technique used to examine the association between two continuous variables.
 Unlike regression, correlation does not assume a particular direction to the relationship among the variables, and there is no dependent or independent variable.
-Instead, there are two random variables $Y_1$ and $Y_2$ that could be related in some way.
+Instead, there are two random variables Y_1 and Y_2 that could be related in some way.
 Correlation may be used to examine the relationship between just two variables, or as a screening tool to examine the pairwise relationships among many variables.

 We will use a classic data set to illustrate correlation, the iris flowers examined by Fisher (1936).
 The data set contains measurements of iris flowers for three different Iris species, but we will only examine I. setosa.
-The variables measured were sepal length and width, and petal length and width.
-A total of 50 flowers were measured, but we will only use the first ten observations to illustrate the calculations, and only sepal length and width (Table 18.1).
-The notation $Y{1i}$ and $Y{2i}$ refer to the values for the ith pair of numbers.
-For example, $Y{11} = 5.1$ and $Y{21} = 3.5$ .
-Figure 18.9 shows there is a positive association between the two variables, with sepal length $(Y{1i})$ and width $(Y{2i})$ appearing to increase together.
+The variables measured were sepal length and width, and petal length and width, for a total of 50 observations.
+We will use sepal length and width for the first ten flowers to illustrate the calculations in a correlation analysis (Table 18.1).
+The notation Y{1i} and Y{2i} refer to the values for the ith pair of numbers.
+For example, $Y{11} = 5.1$ and $Y{21} = 3.5$.
+Figure 18.1 shows there is a positive association between the two variables, with sepal length (Y{1i}) and width (Y{2i}) appearing to increase together.
+We will later examine the correlations among all four variables in the full data set.

 Table 18.1: Example 1 - Sepal length and width measurements for ten flowers of I. setosa (Fisher 1936), showing some preliminary calculations for the correlation analysis.
-See Chapter 21 for the full data set.
+For these data, $\bar{Y}1 = 4.86$ and $\bar{Y}2 = 3.31$.
+See Chapter 22 for the full data set.